 Reference forms are not required when applying by reciprocity.

 Board Review - Once all items are received, your application will be reviewed by a Board member before being issued.
 The Board member determines if your qualifications meet the Board's requirements.
-If the Board member concludes that you are not eligible for a license by reciprocity, you may be licensed based on your experience in clinical social work practice, and you may need to submit the additional documentation (see the blue box below).
+If the Board member concludes that you are not eligible for a license by reciprocity, you may be licensed based on your experience in clinical social work practice, and you may need to submit the additional documentation.

 Application Status: It is the responsibility of the applicant to keep updated on their application status and to ensure all required items are submitted to NDBSWE.
 You may view your Application Status to keep updated on your license application.
 If you have any questions about your application, please email the Board office.